Back to blog

 This Week I Stopped Pretending and Built a Real System

-8 min readBy Aditya Biswas
+9 min readBy Aditya Biswas

 That was it.
 I was done being a glorified FTP user.
-I was done pretending that this artisanal, hand-crafted server management was some kind of indie-dev badge of honour.
+I was done pretending that artisanal, hand-crafted server management was some kind of indie-dev badge of honor.
 It’s not.
 It’s a liability.
 It’s a tax on your time and your sanity.
 This week, I paid the upfront cost to eliminate that tax for good.
 I stopped writing application code and started building a real system.

 1. git push my code to a repository.